 The resources listed on this page will help you with understanding how data and statistics are used and interpreted as well as assist you with analyzing and presenting data and statistics.
 For guides about general research methodology, be sure to look at Research Methodology - Social Sciences and Health guide.
+For help finding data and statistics, look at SSHEL's Data and Statistical Sources.

 300.15195 V868d 2011